Catherine Willis Gray: Personal life

-Catherine married Atchison Gray (b.
-1800), son of John Gray of Traveller's Rest (Kearneysville, West Virginia).
-Atchison died less than twelve months after their marriage and their child, born after his death, died also.
+Catherine married Atchison Gray (1800–1819), son of John Gray, Esquire, of Port Royal, Virginia, owner of Traveller's Rest, West Virginia and Wakefield, Virginia, and whose family comes from Gartcraig, Scotland, and came to America in 1784.
+Atchison died of malaria at Wakefield within a few months of his wedding, and is buried in the Gray family cemetery at Travellers' Rest.
+Their child, born after his death, died also.

 Second marriage

 About 1825, Catherine came to Tallahassee with her parents, three brothers and two sisters.
 She met Prince Charles Louis Napoleon Achille Murat, who became her second husband in 1826.
-He was a son of Joachim Murat, former King of Naples and the former Caroline Bonaparte.
+He was a son of Joachim Murat, former King of Naples and Caroline Bonaparte.
 His maternal uncles included Joseph Bonaparte, Napoleon I of France, Lucien Bonaparte, Louis Bonaparte and Jérôme Bonaparte.
 His maternal aunts included Elisa Bonaparte and Pauline Bonaparte.

 Murat, was entertained when abroad.
 On 8 September 1831, Catherine was present at the coronation of William IV of the United Kingdom and was given a seat in Westminster Abbey.

-In 1847, she inherited the 2000 acre Lipona Plantation in Jefferson County, Florida upon the death of her husband.
+In 1847, she inherited the 2000 acre Lipona Plantation in Jefferson County, Florida, upon the death of her husband.
 In 1854 she bought Bellevue, in Leon County, which became her primary residence.

 Early in 1866, Napoleon III of France, a maternal first cousin of her husband, granted Murat an annuity from the French government in consideration of her losses during the Civil War.
-Catherine Murat died August 6, 1867 at Bellevue in Tallahassee.
+Catherine Murat died August 6, 1867, at Bellevue in Tallahassee.